Virginia jackknife accident attorneys

 - Wet or icy roads

-However, what many people don’t realize is that it’s possible to receive non-economic damages.
+However, what most people don’t realize is that it’s possible to receive non-economic damages.
 These can cover a variety of impacts to your life that aren’t directly monetary.
 So, you may be able to be compensated for things like emotional trauma, a lower quality of life, and pain and suffering.
 This means that if an accident did not cost you much financially, but did cause you a lot of pain, you may still be able to be compensated.

 When it comes to jackknife truck accidents, many parties can be at fault.
 Because truck drivers are working when they’re on the road, rather than just traveling like most other drivers, determining liability can be more complicated.
 It all depends on the facts and circumstances of your case.

 Truck driver: The first person our investigation will look into for liability is the truck driver.
 The driver may have been distracted, intoxicated, or driving aggressively.
 He or she also may not have paid attention to poor weather and driven on a slippery road, or may not have examined the rig properly before starting the day’s route.

 Trucking company: The trucking company, or whatever company that employs the truck driver, can also be held liable under certain circumstances.
 Companies operate to make a profit, and that means they may cut corners when it benefits them.
 It isn’t uncommon for trucking companies to push their drivers to meet deadlines, even if that requires them to miss out on much needed rest or to speed through parts of their route.
 Businesses are also responsible for hiring responsible drivers.
 If it’s found that a company knowingly hired a driver with past DUIs, for example, then they can be considered responsible if that driver causes an accident.